jamsocket/fractional_index/README.md

 ## Introduction

 Let's say we want to build a data structure that acts like a list but has fast arbitrary inserts at any point.
-One way is to start with a key-value store, and assign each value an arbitrary ascending key of some ordered type.
+One way is to start with an ordered key-value store, and assign each value an arbitrary ascending key of some ordered type.
 However, our ability to perform an insert to an arbitrary position in the list will depend on our ability to construct a key between any two adjacent values.